PizzaPadawan/jquery-server-side-calculator/README.md

     - [x] client.js $.ajax GET referencing '/history' to display on DOM

 STRETCH GOALS:
-- [] Convert the interface to look and behave like an actual calculator
+- [x] Convert the interface to look and behave like an actual calculator
+    - [x] SERVER: possible need to take in only 1 key and output a solution from a single string.
+    - [x] HTML: single input field, input buttons for 0-9 and decimal to add
+    - [x] client.js: functionality to add clicked inputs to display in input.
+        - Equal button could do either of the following:
+        - Change server side as listed above.
+        - Possibly pass the string through some sort of function to separate the first number and second number into separate variables that can then pass into POST request data.
-- [] Only allow POST to happen if all necessary input is ready.
+- [x] Only allow POST to happen if all necessary input is ready.
 - [] Allow a user to clear history section with a button (DELETE request)
 - [] Allow a user to click on an entry in the history list to re-run that calculation.